If you’re selling recurring services using Stripe you can cancel, upgrade and downgrade clients directly from SPP.

 Pausing a subscription

-To pause a Stripe subscription you’ll need to log into Stripe and add a trial to the subscription.
-This will effectively offset the subscription for some number of days.
+To pause a Stripe subscription, you’ll need to log into Stripe, find the subscription, and use the ‘Pause Subscription’ option.
+Another option is to add a trial to the subscription.
+This will effectively offset the subscription for the number of days you add the trial for.

 To pause a PayPal subscription you’ll need to find the subscription in your PayPal account and click Suspend.
 Suspended subscriptions can be re-activated unlike Canceled subscriptions.